riggsd/guano-j/README.md

 guano-j
 -------

-Java reference implementation of the [GUANO metadata specification](https://github.com/riggsd/guano-py/blob/master/doc/guano_specification.md).
+Java reference implementation of the [GUANO metadata specification](http://guano-md.org).

-Don't use this code yet!
+Please consider this code "example quality" at this point!

 Example Usage